|

 This opened up all sorts of possibilities from

-experimenting with coloration to cast-bashing my heart out.
+experimenting with coloration to cast bashing my heart out.

 Quickly I was learning how to work with my stock castings and developing my